-10.1.2 Get a rough estimate of weight (lb) of an individual for each species on a set.
+10.0.2 Get a rough estimate of weight (lb) of an individual for each species on a set.

-If possible, use the hand scale, otherwise use a visual estimate.
+If possible, use the hand scale or MCP scale, otherwise use a visual estimate.
 Enter the average weight in lb.

 11. WHOLE-HAUL FOR GEAR DAMAGE, BIRDS AND MAMMALS